spencertipping/xh/xh.md

 [^1]: Note that things like active socket connections and external
     processes will be proxied, however; xh can’t migrate system-native things.

+[^2]: Note that xh is in no way required to represent these values as
+    strings internally.
+It just lies so convincingly that you would never know the difference.